pcengines/apu2-documentation/docs/theory-of-operation.md

 ## Payload menu

-It let using some coreboot/seaBIOS features.
-To enter Payload menu choose `Payload [setup]` option in Boot menu.
+It lets using some coreboot/seaBIOS features.
+To enter payload menu choose `Payload [setup]` option in boot menu.

-#### Example view of Payload menu
+#### Example view of payload menu
 ```
 ### PC Engines apu2 setup v4.6.13 ###
 Boot order - type letter to move device to top.